 TY96 and TY97 VHF Radios

-Our TY96 stack radio has defined a new standard in design and is packed with pilot friendly features.
-The radio provides crisp and clear stereo communication, faster tuning, a user friendly programmable USB database, dual watch and our popular ‘Say Again’ feature.
+The Trig stack radio has defined a new standard in design and is packed with pilot friendly features.
+The radio provides crisp and clear stereo communication, faster tuning, a user friendly programmable USB database, dual watch and Trig’s popular ‘Say Again’ feature.

 Combining great quality and performance each radio is housed within a superbly engineered unit, slimline and light.
 At only 33mm high (1.3”) the radio saves valuable stack space, but retains innovative and practical features.
 Trig’s stack radios are designed for general and light-sport aviation, with features that both experienced and novice pilots really appreciate.